 The importance of a secure code has never been important today than ever before.
 Thus, it begs the question: why don't programmers write more secure code?
 From the benefits that range from security and safety of confidential information, sound market reputation, to the risks including lawsuits, poor brand image, security code isn’t just about preventing vulnerabilities.
-The professionals at the Software Engineering Institute of Carnegie Mellon University came up with ten secure coding practises.
-As simple as it may sound, these are quite effective to secure your hard worked code:
+The professionals at the Software Engineering Institute of Carnegie Mellon University came up with ten secure coding practices.
+As simple as it may sound, these are quite effective to secure your hard-worked code:

 This you should do from untrusted data sources.
 Input validation, if properly done, can get rid of most software vulnerabilities.
-Be wary of most external data sources such as network interfaces, command line arguments, user controlled files and environmental variables.
+Be wary of most external data sources such as network interfaces, command-line arguments, user-controlled files and environmental variables.